Anthony Pryor (Fantasy Flight Games)

-Next up are the character classess or programs.
-Programs represent the type of program your pc was before he became awakened.
-Virtual presents a cyberspace take on traditional classess with some interesting ideas thrown in.
+Next up are the character classes or programs.
+Programs represent the type of program your PC was before he became awakened.
+Virtual presents a cyberspace take on traditional classes with some interesting ideas thrown in.
 Powergamers will be very excited, but there are some interesting ideas here for us would be dramaturges also.
 You can multiclass in this game, which makes dubious sense at best.

 Overall, a very interesting class, but the lack of a table for one ability makes me sad and angry and drunk(I admit the last part cannot be entirely blamed upon Virtual alone).
 We close off with the Web Crawler, based on a search engine, which resembles a tracking and perception focused ranger with full sneak attack progression and no spells.

-Since all these classess are based on programs, I would encourage players to base their characters on existing software for maximum lulz, making parties of Norton, CS 1.6, Code Red II, Deep Blue and Lycos for that little bit of extra Tron-akwardness.
+Since all these classes are based on programs, I would encourage players to base their characters on existing software for maximum lulz, making parties of Norton, CS 1.6, Code Red II, Deep Blue and Lycos for that little bit of extra Tron-awkwardness.